datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/web-application-firewalls.md

   - `key`: The key in the `ConfigMap` to pull the rules data from.
 - `file`: Location of a file on disk to load the firewall rules from.
 Example: `"/ambassador/firewall/waf.conf`.
 - `http`: Configuration for downloading firewall rules from the internet.
 The rules will only be downloaded once when the `WebApplicationFirewall` is loaded.
 The rules will then be cached in-memory until a restart of $productName$ occurs or the `WebApplicationFirewall` is modified.
   - `url`: URL to fetch firewall rules from.
+If the rules are unable to be downloaded/parsed from the provided url for whatever reason, the requests matched to this `WebApplicationFirewall` will be allowed/denied based on the configuration of the `onError`

 `status`: This field is automatically set to reflect the status of the `WebApplicationFirewall`.